Getting Started at Georgia State

 There is no initial charge to have your PantherCard made.
 Replacement cards can be made at a charge of $10.
 To obtain your PantherCard, please visit the PantherCard Office in Suite 200 of the University Bookstore Building.
 For more information, visit auxiliary services.

-Georgia State has several meal plan options that offer great food, value, flexibility and convenience in choice.
+Georgia State University has several meal plan options that offer great food, value, flexibility and convenience in choice.
 For information regarding PantherDining, visit the PantherDining website.

 Upon signing up for PantherCash, your PantherCard can be used as a debit card that can be used at various university locations.
 PantherCash account holders are eligible for certain discounts at participating retailers and service providers.